-Let them know why you want to have a Minimalist Christmas for your kids, let them know what that looks like and means for your family, and you might even need to let them know what
+Let them know why you want to have a Minimalist Christmas for your kids, and let them know what that means for your family.

-Make sure you are open and honest about your desires and intentions for the holiday this year, and for years to come, and you will all be much happier.
-And *hopefully,* won’t feel like it is an ongoing fight with your parents and/or inlaws.
+If you are open and honest about your desires and intentions for the holiday this year, and for years to come; you will all be much happier.
+And *hopefully,* you won’t feel like it is an ongoing fight with your parents and/or in-laws.

 But once you have this conversation, don’t forget to include them in the process and let them know how they can still celebrate and enjoy the holidays with your family (see #8 below!).

 2) Plan to Enjoy the Experiences of the Holidays

 There are so many wonderful experiences that go along with the holidays, many of which are *FREE*.

 See if any churches have free concerts, go look at Christmas lights, find unique things that your city does to celebrate the holiday, and go sledding!

 Some fun activities that cost a little bit of money are: cutting down your own tree in the forest (be sure to have a permit if you do this), going ice skating, making a gingerbread house, and making Christmas cookies.

 If your budget allows for it, you can also check out some of the more expensive experiences that come around during the holidays.

 We love going to the nutcracker, but we find a community production instead of going to the expensive one downtown.
 This was a great way to save money, and I’ve never felt like I was missing out too much if a little one was fussy and I had to step out with them.